Cosine256/spelunky-2-tas-wizard/README.md

 ### No Confirmation Prompts or Undos

 The GUI does not prompt for confirmation when changing most TAS settings or editing frames.
 It's easy to accidentally delete TAS data or modify it in unintended ways, and there is no feature to undo these changes.
 Be careful and make frequent backups of your TAS files so you don't risk losing your hard work.

-### Engine Pause Limitations

-TAS Wizard can only be used with Overlunky's *fade* pauses.
-Game engine pauses and frame advancing can only be performed under limited circumstances.
-There are issues such as the game pausing one frame later than the start of the screen, being unable to pause after the frame where the screen ends, and being unable to pause during cutscenes.
-This system needs an overhaul that might also involve some Overlunky changes.

-### Boss Cutscene Skips Are Confusing

-Due to the engine pause limitations, it's difficult to skip boss cutscenes at the correct time.
-There is a *Cutscene Skip Editor* in the *TAS Data* panel to help work around this issue.
-The editor will appear when viewing a screen with a boss cutscene.
-I recommend the following steps when first recording into a boss cutscene screen:

-1. Let the cutscene start playing.
-2. While the cutscene runs, hold down the inputs you want to execute when the cutscene ends.
-3. Quickly press and release the input you want to use to skip the cutscene (either jump or bomb).
-It needs to not be one of the inputs you're holding.
-4. Pause and switch to freeplay mode.
-5. Open the *Cutscene Skip Editor*.
-It should have identified the frame you skipped on, and the input you used.
-6. Set your desired cutscene skip frame and input, and then press *Apply*.
-7. Verify in the *Frames* viewer that the cutscene is skipped on the correct frame and is immediately followed by your desired inputs.
-8. Play back to your new cutscene skip frame, and continue your recording from there.

 ### Difficult To Record Complex Inputs